-Optimus comes back to life until the very last minutes of the final battle.
+Optimus comes back to life until the very last minute of the final battle.
 Why the heck was he on the poster and heavily marketed?

+I swear to God I’m not making this up.
 Devastator, one of the biggest deceptions from the series, has wrecking balls below his pelvis.
-I’m not making this up.
 Oh no!
-So that’s why Miley Cyrus wrote Wrecking Ball!
+So that’s how Miley Cyrus wrote “Wrecking Ball!”
+Damn you Bay!